Last updated on November 20, 2025

 MTG Arena Blue Color Challenge 1

 Next up is blue, where you’ll follow the mind-mage Jace Beleren into battle.
-Blue is usually about control, but flyers and card draw are the staples you’ll use here.
+Blue is usually about control, but fliers and card draw are the staples you’ll use here.
 Here’s what you’ll start off with as you enter these challenges:

 Liliana’s Challenge